PetraOleum/2016-Notes/Physiology and Pharmacology.markdown

 #### Arterioles

 Arterioles are resistance vessels: Small, variable diameter, with neural, hormonal, and local control of resistance via smooth muscle.
-The regulatino of resistance can divert flow to specific tissues, or raise arterial pressure.
+The regulation of resistance can divert flow to specific tissues, or raise arterial pressure.
+Resistance is controlled through changing the diameter of the vessel.

+Local control by tissues (myogenic and metabolic) act as "fail safes," ensuring constant flow with changes in blood pressure.
+Myogenic autoregulation is especially common in tissues that have a low level of metabolism at all times, like the mesenteries that hold the small intestine in place, to avoid getting killed by the ANS.
+Metabolic control comes from metabolites that relax smooth muscle and increase flow.
+"Active Hyperemia" comes from active tissue needing more blood.
+"Reactive Hyperemia" comes from blockages, where metabolites build up and need to be washed away.

+Both parts of the ANS innervate aterioles.
+The most important part is &alpha; adrenergic fibres, which derive from the SNS, which cause vasoconstriction.

+Primary control is neuronal and hormonal.

 #### Capillaries